zarnasavaliya09/ZarnasBookStore/ZarnasBookStore/README.txt

 need to start again.i placed solution in same directory so it's not showing in githhub need to start from first step.

+did all the primary steps and add bootstrap and make changes in layout. added theme SKETCHY